go101/tinyrouter/README.md

 1. The route group (by number of tokens) with the exact number of tokens will be selected.
 1. Then the route sub-group with the exact reqest method will be selected.
 1. Then, for the 1st token, find the start segment with the same length in the fixed groups.
+   If a fixed match is found, then try to find the match for the next token.
-   If all the fixed segments with the same length don't match, the try to find the match for next toekn in the wildcard group.
+   If no matches are found, then try to find the match for next toekn in the wildcard group.

 (Repeat the last step, until a match is found or return without any matches.
 Another **k** and the **N** happen in the process.